sa1g/nlu/NLU/part_1/README.md

 **Slot filling**: F1 score with conll

 ***Dataset to use: ATIS***

-# Stuff to do
-1. ~~model saving~~
-1. ~~multiple runs to get avg and std~~
-2. ~~tensorboard support~~
-3. ~~bidirectionality~~
-    - In a unidirectional LSTM, the forward pass captures information from past to future.
-By adding bidirectionality, the backward pass captures information from future to past.
-This allows the model to understand the context better since it has information from both preceding and succeeding words or time steps.
-Consequently, we can expect better performance in terms of accuracy for intent classification and F1 score for slot filling.
-Additionally, the model's understanding should be more balanced and less sensitive to the specific context and expression of the sentence.
-4. ~~dropout layer~~
-5. experiment config
-6. it would be cool, for fun, to add model quantization during inference :P

-# What is this project about?
-We are working on a specific case of [Shallow Parsing](https://en.wikipedia.org/wiki/Shallow_parsing) called Slot Filling (Concept tagging).
-Here we want to, given an input sequence, classify the intention of the sentence.
-Hence intention classification.
-At the same time we also want to do slot filling.

 The dataset we are using is the ATIS, a collection of records of questions asked by passengers about flights in the US.

 We have 4978 train samples (that will be subdivided in train/eval) and 893 test samples: